COM-497-Spring2020/Old-Buran-Bot/README.md

 * Written in Go
 * Using an SQL Database
 * Allowing Screenshots
-* Using Gentoo to host the bot and database
+* Using Gentoo to host the database
+* Using portable code that can be hosted in cloud environments
 * Allowing interaction with database via Discord